jenkins-infra/repository-permissions-updater/README.md

 Both of `jira` and `email` are optional.

 Please note that we generally reject email contacts due to the additional overhead in reaching out via email.
-Unless you represent a large organization (e.g. cloud providers) in which most developers would not know how you coordinate security issues, please refrain from requesting to be contacted via email.
+Unless you represent a large organization with dedicated security team that needs to be involved in the coordination of a release, please refrain from requesting to be contacted via email.

 Usage
 -----